Measuring R\'enyi entropy with an Echo Protocol: OTOC--ETP Relation without Random Noise Average

 Choosing the initial density matrix as the operator $\hat{W}$ in the average OTOC, the average OTOC can be further represented using the diagrammatic technique as in Fig.~\ref{purity_fig}.

-This diagram already illustrates how the left-hand side of the Eq.~\eqref{OTOC-LE_equation} can be measured as the sum of projected LE.
+This diagram already illustrates how the left-hand side of the Eq.~\eqref{OTOC-LE_equation} can be measured as the sum of basis-resolved ETP.
 To further aid the Reader, we provide a guided figure, Fig.~\ref{RE_LE_fig} in the Appendix \ref{OTOC-LE_relation_appendix}, to make this interpretation clearer.

-We have thus derived the OTOC-LE relation Eq.~\eqref{OTOC-LE_equation}, which states that the average OTOC, taken over the Haar random ensemble\footnote{Strictly speaking, a unitary $1-$design suffices.} of operators defined on the traced-out part of the subsystem (B), can be directly expressed as the sum of projected LEs.
+We have thus derived the OTOC--basis-resolved ETP relation Eq.~\eqref{OTOC-LE_equation}, which states that the average OTOC, taken over the Haar random ensemble\footnote{Strictly speaking, a unitary $1-$design suffices.} of operators defined on the traced-out part of the subsystem $B$, can be directly expressed as the sum of basis-resolved ETP.